-Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency (LEP), requires agencies to develop plans that people for whom English is not their native language or who have a limited ability to read, speak, write, or understand English can have meaningful access to services provided.
+Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency (LEP), requires agencies to develop plans so that people for whom English is not their native language or who have a limited ability to read, speak, write, or understand English can have meaningful access to services provided.
 Factors for determining when meaningful access is necessary include:

-- Number or proportion of LEP persons in the affected area; - Frequency of contact with LEP persons; - Importance of the service provided to LEP persons; and - Resources available.
+- Number or proportion of LEP persons in the affected area; - Frequency of contact with LEP persons; - · Importance of the service provided to LEP persons; and - Resources available.

 MPOs must use these four factors to determine when, and to what extent, LEP services are required.
 Translation of vital documents into languages other than English and oral interpretation through translators or other interpretive services are methods of communication that may constitute meaningful access.

-See Chapter 10: for a discussion of LEP requirements as they pertain to MPOs.
+See Chapter 10: Title VI and Nondiscrimination Program Guidance for Metropolitan Planning Organizations for a discussion of LEP requirements as they pertain to MPOs.